 The Trust Board carries out a skills audit every year and all prospective trustees complete the same audit as part of their application process in order to ensure any skills gaps are carefully considered and filled wherever possible.
-The most recent audit was completed in May 2021.
+The most recent audit was completed in June 2022 with results shared at the Trust Board meeting July 2022.
 Alongside the template audit, trustees are asked 4 key review questions in a survey around: